mongodb/mongo-cxx-driver/etc/releasing.md

 Ensure all related ticket statuses are `Closed` (with the exception of the ticket tracking the release itself).

-For tickets that are will not be part of this release, update their fix version accordingly.
+For tickets that will not be part of this release, update their fix version accordingly.

 > [!IMPORTANT]
 > For a patch release, ensure the commits for all related tickets have been cherry-picked onto the release branch.